ibm-watson-iot/node-red-contrib-ibm-wiotp-device-ops/README.md

 ##Device Type Manager node:

-Device Type Manager node will help you to perform actions on device types in the IBM Watson IoT Platform
+Device Type Manager node can perform actions on device types in the IBM Watson IoT Platform.
+For some fields, the value can be passed in the msg.payload.
+Any feilds set on the node explicitly take precedence.

 ### Authentication
 ##### Authentication type :
-1. Bluemix Service - Uses the Watson IoT service bound to this application
+1. Bluemix Service - Uses the Watson IoT Platform service bound to the application.
-2. API Key - Use the API key of your Organization of Watson IoT Platform
+2. API Key - Use the API key of your Organization of Watson IoT Platform.

 ### Device Type

-In case of delete, retrieve single device type or update operations, this lists the Device types present in your organization.
+Available to delete, retrieve single device type or update operations, this specifies the Device type for the operation.
+May be specified by `msg.payload.deviceType`.

-In case of Create operation, this value has to be passed.
-You can also pass this value from payload as msg.payload.deviceType.
-But values present in configuration takes more precedence.

 ### Class Id
-This could either be Gateway or a Device
+Either 'Gateway' or 'Device'.

 ### Operations
- Operation that can be performed on the device types on Watson IoT Platform.
-For more information, visit [swagger page](https://docs.internetofthings.ibmcloud.com/swagger/v0002.html).
+Specifies the operation to be performed.
+For more information, read the [Watson IoT Platform documentation](https://console.ng.bluemix.net/docs/services/IoT/index.html).

-### Serial Number
+### Serial Number (Optional property)
 Serial Number can form one aspect of a devices identifying attributes.
 Serial numbers are likely to be unique within a model number, but cannot be taken as a device identifier alone.
-This value could be passed from payload as `msg.payload.serialNumber`.
-But values present in configuration take more precedence.
+May be specified by `msg.payload.serialNumber`.

-### Device Info Description
+### Device Info Description (Optional property)
 This will be copied to all devices of this type when they are added to the Watson IoT Platform.
-This value could be passed from payload as `msg.payload.infoDescription`.
-But values present in configuration take more precedence.
+May be specified by `msg.payload.infoDescription`.

-### Manufacturer
+### Manufacturer (Optional property)
 The attribute lists the manufacturer of devices in this device type.
-This value could be passed from payload as `msg.payload.manufacturer`.
-But values present in configuration take more precedence.
+May be specified by `msg.payload.manufacturer`.

-### Firmware Version
+### Firmware Version (Optional property)
 Current firmware version installed on the device.
-This value could be passed from payload as `msg.payload.firmwareVersion`.
-But values present in configuration take more precedence.
+May be specified by `msg.payload.firmwareVersion`.

-### Model
+### Model (Optional property)
 This denote groups of devices that serve the same function or have the same characteristics, but may have different hardware versions.
-This value could be passed from `payload as msg.payload.model`.
-But values present in configuration take more precedence.
+May be specified by`payload as msg.payload.model`.

-### Hardware Version of a device
+### Hardware Version of a device (Optional property)
- This value could be passed from payload as `msg.payload.hardwareVersion`.
-But values present in configuration take more precedence.
+May be specified by `msg.payload.hardwareVersion`.

-### Device Class
+### Device Class (Optional property)
 A class of devices is a grouping of devices sharing certain characteristics.
 A device class usually serves a descriptive function.
-This value could be passed from payload as `msg.payload.deviceClass`.
-But values present in configuration take more precedence.
+May be specified by `msg.payload.deviceClass`.

-### Descriptive Location
+### Descriptive Location (Optional property)
 The descriptive location of a device is a separate attribute of a device, and gives a descriptive location rather than a specific measured location.
-This value could be passed from payload as `msg.payload.descriptiveLocation`.
-But values present in configuration take more precedence.
+May be specified by `msg.payload.descriptiveLocation`.

-### Metadata
+### Metadata (Optional property)
 Metadata can be used to define custom attribute fields that are not provided by the Watson IoT Platform.
-This value could be passed from payload as `msg.payload.metadata`.
-But values present in configuration take more precedence.
+May be specified by `msg.payload.metadata`.

 -------
 ## Device manager node :
-Device manager node lets you perform actions on devices that are connected to IBM Watson IoT Platform
+Device manager node lets you perform actions on devices that are connected to IBM Watson IoT Platform.
+For some fields, the value can be passed in the msg.payload.
+Any feilds set on the node explicitly take precedence.

 ### Authentication
 ##### Authentication type: